Huppdo/ECCS1611/README.md

 This folder contains the solutions and test cases for the major programming projects for this class
 #### MP1
 > I had to design a system to calculate the cost of donuts and provide the store with the proper amount of change to return to the customer.
 This project was all encompassing for the first 1/3 of the semester
+#### MP2
+> Design a simulation of the dice game 'Roll em Pigs' that allows for a human to play against the computer